dicarlolab/mkturk/public/readme.md

 NReward: The number of rewards given at the end of each trial; usually 1x reward unless subject got many trials in a row correct in which case may get bonus reward according to nconsecutivehitsforbonus.

+NRFID: total # of RFID tag reads

+NWeights: total # of weight reads

-Response: Index of the chosen item on each trial
+Response: Index of the chosen item on each trial.
+For M2S and SR2, response is measured for touches on the test screen.
+For same-different task, this is collected at the choice screen.

 ResponseTouchEvent: The type of touch event that was registered for that trial (e.g. touchheld, touchbroken, TimeOut)

 ResponseXYT: records the coordinates and time of touching the choice item.
 X,Y=horizontal,vertical position of response touch in pixels T=time of touch measured using Date.now()

+RFIDTag: tag read

+RFIDTime: time in milliseconds that tag was read

+RFIDTrial: trial# during which tag was read

 Sample: Index of sample displayed on each trial.
 Index into list of imagebags for that session

 StartTime: Time recorded when the most recent fixation dot was shown for that trial.

 Test: Indices of test choices displayed on each trial where N indices are stored for an N-AFC task.
 Index into list of test imagebags for that session

+Weight: weight in grams

+WeightTime: time in milliseconds of weight reading

+WeightTrial: trial # during which tag was read